East Midlands

 Our commissioners for inclusive growth

-Andy Haldane, CEO of the RSA, will co-chair the commission.
+Andy Haldane, Former Chief Executive of the RSA, will co-chair the commission.
 Andy has convened seven expert commissioners from the East Midlands and beyond.

 Commissioners come from a wide range of backgrounds, including business, civil society, and local government, and they provide specialist input and oversight.